 Kosovo, the newest independent republic in Europe, has had a very complicated and violent history, especially in the years leading up to its independence.
 In ancient times it belonged to the Thraco-Illyrian tribes, the ancestors of the Albanians: in the 4th to 1st centuries BCE the Dardani inhabited the region which roughly corresponds to modern Kosovo.
 It then was part of the Roman, Byzantine, Bulgarian and Serbian empires.
-In the 13th century it became the secular and spiritual centre of the Serbian medieval state of the Nemanjić dynasty, with the Patriarchate of the Serbian Orthodox Church in Peć (Peja), and Prizren as the secular centre.
+In the 13th century it became the secular and spiritual centre of the medieval Serbian state of the Nemanjić dynasty, with the Patriarchate of the Serbian Orthodox Church in Peć (Peja), and Prizren as the secular centre.
 In 1389 at Kosovo Polje (field of blackbirds), about 5 kilometres northwest from present-day Prishtina, Ottoman forces defeated a coalition of Serbs, Albanians, and Bosnians led by Prince Lazar Hrebeljanović.
-Serbia was reduced to a vassal state with Serbian nobles paying tribute and supplying soldiers to the Ottomans; Prince Lazar's daughter was married to the Sultan to seal peace.
+Serbia was reduced to a vassal state with Serbian nobles paying tribute and supplying soldiers to the Ottomans; Prince Lazar's daughter was married to the Sultan to seal the peace.
 By 1455 Kosovo was finally and fully absorbed by the Ottoman Empire.
 Although the Serbs were defeated, the Battle of Kosovo has become a symbol of Serbian patriotism.
-Its significance for Serbian nationalism returned to prominence during the break-up of Yugoslavia and the Kosovo War when the Serbian leader Slobodan Milošević invoked it during his speech in 1989, commemorating the 600th anniversary at Gazimestan, the monument to the battle, constructed in 1953.
+Its significance for Serbian nationalism returned to prominence during the break-up of Yugoslavia and the Kosovo War when the Serbian leader Slobodan Milošević invoked it during his speech in 1989, commemorating the 600th anniversary at Gazimestan, the monument to the battle.

-The harsh repression and forced expatriation of Albanians resumed under Tito until July 1966 when Yugoslav Interior Minister and Vice President Aleksandar Ranković, who was instrumental in the brutal treatment of Kosovar Albanians, was ousted; Kosovo gained limited internal autonomy as the Autonomous Province of Kosovo and Metohija.
-During the 1970s it received more autonomy and self-government within Serbia and Yugoslavia, and its name was officially changed in 1974 to “Socialist Autonomous Province of Kosovo” (“and Metohija” was removed because it was disliked by the Kosovo Albanians: Metohija, meaning “Monastic Estates” in Greek, refers to the large number of villages and estates in the region that were owned by Serbian Orthodox monasteries; in Albanian it is called “Rrafshi i Dukagjinit”, Dukagjini Valley, after the governing family of the region, going back to the 13th century).
-The province received a seat in the Federal Presidency which made it a de facto Republic within the Federation, but remaining a Province within the Socialist Republic of Serbia.
+The harsh repression and forced expatriation of Albanians resumed under Tito until July 1966 when Yugoslav Interior Minister and Vice President Aleksandar Ranković was ousted.
+He had been instrumental in the brutal treatment of Kosovar Albanians.
+Kosovo gained limited internal autonomy as the Autonomous Province of Kosovo and Metohija.
+During the 1970s it received more autonomy and self-government within Serbia and Yugoslavia.
+Its name was officially changed in 1974 to “Socialist Autonomous Province of Kosovo”.
+The name “Metohija” was removed because the Kosovo Albanians disliked it: Metohija, meaning “Monastic Estates” in Greek, refers to a large number of villages and estates in the region that were owned by Serbian Orthodox monasteries; in Albanian it is called “Rrafshi i Dukagjinit”, Dukagjini Valley, after the governing family of the area, going back to the 13th century).
+The province received a seat in the Federal Presidency which made it a de facto Republic within the Federation but remaining a Province within the Socialist Republic of Serbia.
 Serbo-Croat, Albanian and Turkish were defined as official languages in the province.
 Due to very high birth rates, the number of Albanians increased from 75% to over 90%.
-In contrast, the number of Serbs dropped from 15% to 8% of the total population, since many Serbs departed from Kosovo as a response to the tight economic climate and increased incidents of alleged harassment from their Albanian neighbours.
+The number of Serbs dropped from 15% to 8% of the total population, since many Serbs departed from Kosovo as a response to the tight economic climate and increased incidents of alleged harassment from their Albanian neighbours.
 While there was tension, charges of “genocide” and planned harassments have been debunked as an excuse to revoke Kosovo’s autonomy.
-For example in 1986 the Serbian Orthodox Church published an official, though false, claim that Kosovo Serbs were being subjected to an Albanian program of “Genocide”.
-Even though this was disproven by police statistics, it received much publicity in the Serbian press and that led to further ethnic problems and eventual removal of Kosovo’s status.
+For example, in 1986 the Serbian Orthodox Church published an official, though false, claim that Kosovo Serbs were subjected to an Albanian program of “Genocide”.
+Even though this was disproven by police statistics, it received much publicity in the Serbian press, and that led to further ethnic problems and eventual removal of Kosovo’s status.

 Since May 1999, the International Criminal Tribunal for the former Yugoslavia has prosecuted crimes committed during the Kosovo War.
 Nine Serbian and Yugoslavian commanders were indicted for crimes against humanity and violations of the laws or customs of war in Kosovo in 1999; Milošević died in custody during the trial in 2006.
 They directed, encouraged or supported a campaign of terror and violence directed at Kosovo Albanian civilians and aimed at the expulsion of a substantial portion of them from Kosovo.
 It has been alleged that about 800,000 Albanians were expelled as a result.
-After the Kosovo War the territory came under the interim administration of the United Nations (UNMIK).
+After the Kosovo War, the territory came under the interim administration of the United Nations (UNMIK).
 In 2000 the “Republic of Kosova” was therefore disbanded.
 Kosovo held its first free, Kosovo-wide elections in late 2001.
 International negotiations began in 2006 to determine the final status of Kosovo.
-The UN-backed talks, led by UN Special Envoy Martti Ahtisaari, began in February 2006.
+The UN-backed talks, led by UN Special Envoy Martti Ahtisaari, opened in February 2006.
 In February 2007, Ahtisaari delivered a draft status settlement proposal to leaders in Belgrade and Prishtina, the basis for a draft UN Security Council Resolution proposing ‘supervised independence’ for the province.
 Serbia, backed by Russia, refused to consider any form of independence for Kosovo.